laxmi2577/MediConnect/README.md

 • Only authorized doctors or research institutions have access to PHRs.

-• Doctor-in-charge can delegate medical research and utilization via cloud server.
+• The Doctor-in-charge can delegate medical research and utilization via a cloud server.

 • Security and efficiency of the scheme are formalized and evaluated.